CODE-at-TACC/summer-2015/raspi/light/03-switch.md

 # Add a pushbutton switch to your circuit

 Connecting a Raspberry Pi to an LED lets you control a small part of the world from within your own computer program.
 The other half of the equation is learning what the world has to say to your Raspberry Pi and reacting inside a program.
 In this exercise, we will connect the simplest of sensors, a pushbutton switch, to our Pi and learn to detect when someone pushes it.

-## Wire up our switch circuit
+## Create the switch circuit

 ![Raspberry Pi + Cobbler + LED Circuit + Switch](images/led-plus-switch_bb.png)